 China's banks extended CNY 826.2 billion in new yuan loans in October of 2021, almost half of CNY 1660 billion in September and the lowest in a year.
 Still, figures were above market forecast of CNY 800 billion and were higher than CNY 690 billion a year earlier.
 Banks in China normally scale back lending in the final months of the year as they use up their annual loan quotas.
 Total social financing, a broader measure of financing that includes non-bank credit, fell to CNY1.59 trillion in October from CNY 2.9 trillion in September and in line with forecasts of CNY 1.6 trillion.
 Money supply M2 rose 8.7%, above 8.3% in September and higher than forecasts of 8.3%. source: People's Bank of China

 Banks Balance Sheet in China averaged 823.53 CNY Billion from 2004 until 2021, reaching an all time high of 3580 CNY Billion in January of 2021 and a record low of -32.10 CNY Billion in July of 2005.
 This page provides - China New Yuan Loans - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China New Yuan Loans - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Banks Balance Sheet in China is expected to be 1310.00 CNY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Banks Balance Sheet in China to stand at 1700.00 in 12 months time.
-In the long-term, the China New Yuan Loans is projected to trend around 1800.00 CNY Billion in 2022, according to our econometric models.
+Banks Balance Sheet in China is expected to be 1300.00 CNY Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China New Yuan Loans is projected to trend around 1200.00 CNY Billion in 2022 and 1800.00 CNY Billion in 2023, according to our econometric models.